WE ARE CURRENTLY NOT SEEKING VOLUNTEERS AT THIS TIME. PLEASE CHECK BACK SOON FOR UPDATES.

-- Anyone 18 years or older may apply to become an I.V.H.S. & S.P.C.A. volunteer (14-17 year olds must be with a guardian).
+- Anyone 18 years or older may apply to become an IVHS. & SPCA volunteer (14-17 year olds must be with a legal guardian.
+The legal guardian must sign up to volunteer and be with the 14-17 year old at all times.
 IVHS offers outside projects for our younger animal lovers – Click here for youth volunteer programs.

 - Volunteers must park on the street.
 If you have a ♿️ plate or placard you may park in the lot.
 The ♿️ parking is reserved for customers but you may park in general parking.
 Saturday vaccine clinics are the only times we can use the parking lot.

 - As an IVHS volunteer you must greet every customer with a smile and a “Hi!
 How may I help you?”
 Customers and volunteers are not allowed to put their hands inside kennels to touch the dogs.
 If you see a customer doing this please go up to them and say “Hello!
 Would you like to adopt that dog?”
 If they say yes take them to the adoption center.
 If they say no simply remind them that there is no touching.
 Volunteers can only handle dogs from the walkable dog box.
 Our goal is to keep everyone safe.

 - We cannot give exact dispositions on animals, as that is our policy.
 If the photo is no longer on our page or the pet you walked yesterday is no longer in our kennels, that specific animal is no longer in our care and has been taken by a rescue group, adopted, etc.

 - Volunteers are not to ask questions about the medical treatment of an animal in the health care center.
 Our health care staff are very busy and are sometimes dealing with tragic and difficult situations.
 Please keep conversations low and to a minimum.

 - All questions or concerns are to through the volunteer manager.